Azukawa/RT/README.md

 Minimalistic Raytracer program written in C, that simulates light and shadow in space.<br>
 This multi-month-spanning project was the final excercise in of my core studies in Hive Helsinki.<br>
-Learned alot about math, algebra and a big project.<br>
+Learned alot about algebra and managing a big project.<br>
 Usage: the program will draw a 3d view of a scene that the user gives it as a parameter.<br>

 Features:<br>